 The number and type of animals can change from season to season, but some remain fairly constant.
 Our permanent residents are a very lovable horse, Didi, his best friend, Doc, the goat, baby chicks, our wonderful dog, Duke, our lovely barn cat, Sophie and our newest edition, Eggsy, a very lovable Finn sheep.
 We also board a few of our friend's Alpacas in the summer (because they are so much fun to watch).
-Most summers, we raise a few sheep (yes, for food).
+Most summers, we raise Turkey (yes, for food).
 Our neighbor is a dairy farmer, so cows are part of the "view".
 Wild animals seen frequently on the property include turkey, grouse, song birds, deer, fox, ground hogs, and many more.
 Please visit our Photo Gallery for more about our animals.

 Fields & Pastures